-703. Against the objection of a party, the judge presiding at the trial of an action may not testify in that trial as a witness.
-If, after such objection, the judge finds that his testimony would be of importance, he shall order the trial to be postponed or suspended and to take place before another judge.
+(b) Against the objection of a party, the judge presiding at the trial of an action may not testify in that trial as a witness.
+Upon such objection, which shall be deemed a motion for mistrial, the judge shall declare a mistrial and order the action assigned for trial before another judge.